Vibhor Sogani: Chitrakavyam Ramayanam, 2024

 Sogani exhibited his works ‘Divine Walk’ and ‘Shankh Naad 'at the Chitrakavyam Ramayanam, an exhibition at the National Gallery of Modern Art, Mumbai and Delhi.
 The exhibition features artistic interpretations of the Ramayana.

 Nebula, Dubai Design Week 2020

 Nebula utilises a multitude of mirror-finished stainless-steel spheres to create a large, suspended sculpture.
 The reflective nature of polished steel creates a dynamic interplay with the surrounding environment.
 Each individual sphere reflects a single perspective, a fragment of the whole.
 However, when viewed collectively, the reflections present a more unified image – a representation of the multifaceted nature of human identity.
 For this exhibit, Sogani collaborated with Wilson Associates and Studio Mark Lighting Consultants for Dubai Design Week 2020, D3, UAE.

-Pool of Dreams, Amsterdam Light Festival 2023
+Amsterdam Light Festival, Amsterdam (2023–25)

 Pool of Dreams was created for the 12th edition of the Amsterdam Light Festival, held from 30 November 2023, to 21 January 2024.
 Among the 24 selected artists from eight countries, Sogani was the only Indian participant.
 It is, now, in the permanent portfolio of Light Art Collection, Amsterdam.

+Deepam,(2024–25) was commissioned as part of the city’s 750th anniversary celebrations, which commenced on 27 October 2024 and continued until 27 October 2025.
+Inspired by traditional oil lamps associated with the Indian festival of Diwali, the handcrafted brass installation featured floating lantern-like forms symbolising light, hope, and renewal.